 The US prides itself on upholding freedom — a bastion of liberty looked up to by most.
 As many non-Americans strive so hard to get the chance to set foot on US soil, the phrase “American dream” was coined.
 Yes, America was a dream.

-Ha Vi moved to the US 15 years ago, bringing with her big goals she knew she could only achieve there.
-She completed her degree in California, worked as news anchor at Viet Today Television in San Francisco Bay Area and is now a Sanction Filtering Analyst at a bank in the same state.
+Ha Vi moved to the US 15 years ago, bringing with her the big goals she knew she could only achieve there.
+She completed her degree in California, worked as a news anchor at Viet Today Television in San Francisco Bay Area and is now a Sanction Filtering Analyst at a bank in the same state.

-Living with her two teenage kids and her mom who just moved in with her a few years ago, Vi has achieved so much.
+Living with her two teenage kids and her mom, who just moved in with her a few years ago, Vi has achieved so much.
 She is living the dream, as they say.
 In fact, she is living many Vietnamese’s dream — building a good life in the US where opportunities abound.

-But despite living in the US for more than a decade now, she still gets a second glance or an intent stare, every now and then.
-Her kids, she says, also get bullied at school, with their peers calling them “Ching Chong”.
+But despite living in the US for more than a decade now, she still gets a second glance or an intent stare every now and then.
+Her kids, she says, also get bullied at school, with their peers calling them “Ching Chong.”

 As the coronavirus became more serious, the number of verbal and physical attacks on Asians and people of color have become more and more rampant.
 Lucky for Vi, her family lives in northern California, where there’s a large Asian community.
 But she is aware of what’s happening.

 “I saw some of my friends' businesses suffer from this hate crime.
-Chinese and Vietnamese restaurants were broken in and then looted.
+Chinese and Vietnamese restaurants were broken into and then looted.
 Seniors got humiliated, pushed and hit on the streets as they were fragile and did not understand English well to speak up,” Vi shares.

 Like Vi, Uyen has been fortunate enough to not experience any serious attacks.
 She moved to the US eight years ago as an international student, which she says, exposed her to a diverse set of people.
 Even so, she gets racist questions from time to time, prompting her to speak up.